-Trello, like Confluence, is all about collaboration.
-Use it for projects, ideas, stories, and more, organizing your work into cards that can be moved between lists.
+Trello is all about collaboration— just like Confluence.
+Use Trello for projects, ideas, stories, and organizing your work into cards that can be moved between lists.
 In one glance, Trello tells you what's being worked on, who's working on what, and where something is in a process.

 Using Trello and Confluence together lets you use those pieces to illustrate a bigger story, plan, or project.
 Use Confluence to create and plan your vision, then use Trello to work out and action the details.

 Add Trello cards or boards to Confluence pages

 Confluence is where you build your vision.
 Trello lets you break that up into small bite-sized tasks and organize it.
 Do them together by embedding your Trello cards and boards into Confluence.

 Updates in real time: So any changes made by you, or anyone else, from either Trello or Confluence, are immediately visible.

 Respects permissions: Before you can see a card or board, you'll be asked to sign in to Trello.
 Any content you don't have permission to see will display a note letting you know that you don't have the necessary access to view it yet.